 The guidelines listed below are offered to guide students in their preparation for the various examinations, although individual study must be done in areas not covered by course offerings.
 Courses bearing the 700-level numbers are seminars, and various sections of these seminars are typically offered in a given semester, depending on the interests of the resident faculty and students.
 Each semester there are normally a number of seminars dealing with geographical areas, particular language families, the structures of individual languages, and particular theoretical problems.
 A major portion of the work done beyond the MA level is in seminars and in directed research.

-The department offers MA Plan A, Plan B, and Plan C programs.
-In addition to the University-wide residence requirements of a minimum of two semesters of full-time work, all three programs require that students demonstrate competence in one language other than their native language.
+The department offers MA Plan A and Plan B programs.
+In addition to the university-wide residence requirements of a minimum of two semesters of full-time work, all three programs require that students demonstrate competence in one language other than their native language.

 Plan A requires a thesis (9 credit hours) and a minimum of 21 credit hours of course work.
 A final oral examination covering the thesis and related areas is also required.

-All students in the PhD program are required to complete a minimum of 33 credit hours of course and seminar work at the University of Hawai'i (exclusive of LING 800) beyond those counted towards the MA degree.
-Courses in phonology (LING 621), grammar (LING 622), and a Methods course are required of all PhD students.
-Methods courses include LING 630 Field Methods; LING 632 Laboratory Research; LING 750F Phonetic Fieldwork on Endangered Languages; LING 750Q Methods in Language Acquisition; and LING 750Y Psycholinguistics.
-Students interested in experimental research are strongly advised to take one or more courses in statistical analysis as well (e.g., EDEP 429, SLS 490 or SLS 671.)
+All students in the PhD program are required to complete a minimum of 33 credit hours of course and seminar work at UH Manoa (exclusive of LING 800) beyond those counted towards the MA degree.
+Courses in phonology (LING 621), grammar (LING 622), and two Methods courses are required of all PhD students.

 PhD students must present two professionally written papers, pass a comprehensive examination, and pass a final oral examination in defense of the dissertation.

-For details, see our PhD manual, via www.ling.hawaii.edu/degrees-and-requirements#phd.
+For details, see our PhD manual, via ling.hawaii.edu/wp-content/uploads/PhDmanual.pdf.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.